At Fast Data Science, we offer deep learning consulting services for you to extract value from your organisation’s

 Companies such as Google have invested in large projects training deep learning models to make predictions around hospitalised patients, predict patient lengths of stay and treatment outcomes, and supporting clinicians in decision making.
 In 2018, Google published a blog post on how they are using deep learning and natural language processing to analyse electronic health records.

-At Fast Data Science we have more than ten years’ worth of experience providing deep learning consulting for problems in a variety of industries, including healthcare, insurance and legal.
+At Fast Data Science we have more than ten years' worth of experience providing machine learning consulting for problems in a variety of industries, including healthcare, insurance and legal.
 If you have a challenging problem in this field, feel free to contact us.

 Natural language processing is one of the last great frontiers of artificial intelligence.
 Understanding complex utterances is a challenge but also a crucial task in AI.
 Today, NLP can be found everywhere because it is most natural for humans to communicate in language.
 Traditionally, rule based approaches were the norm for natural language processing.
 A company could hire a knowledge engineer to define a set of rules and vocabulary and build a chatbot manually.
 Thanks to modern advances in computing power and algorithms, deep learning is taking over these tasks.